A Guaranteed-Win Lucky Slot Machine

 final prototype

 I assembled the enclosure and internal mounts, then integrated the Arduino wiring with motor drivers and two stepper motors.
-After iterative tuning of timing and alignment, the reels reliably land on the intended “jackpot” position while preserving the tactile weight of the pull.
+Through iterative tuning of timing and alignment, the reels consistently land on the intended “jackpot” position while preserving the tactile resistance and weight of the pull.

 Exploded View